 I was browsing Tieghan’s recipes on Half Baked Harvest when I saw this recipe for Superfood Chocolate Quinoa Bark.
-I loved her idea of combining some super healthy ingredients with some dark chocolate to make a delicious and yet healthy treat.
+I loved her idea of combining super healthy ingredients with dark chocolate to make a delicious and yet healthy treat.
 Tieghan has some very creative recipes on her site and if you haven’t seen her blog yet you should definitely check it out.
-I adapted her recipe somewhat, deciding to use mainly seeds and made these Mini Chocolate Quinoa Crunch Cups.
+I adapted her recipe, deciding to use mainly seeds in my Mini Chocolate Quinoa Crunch Cups.

 The crunchy mixture in these cups is made by combining quinoa, chia and sesame seeds and some unsweetened coconut and cocoa nibs for extra flavour and texture.
 The mixture is sweetened with pure maple syrup and baked in the oven until fragrant and caramelized.
 To make the mini chocolate cups, you simply combine some of the melted dark chocolate with the crumbled up seed mixture and spoon it into mini paper cups.
 Finish the cups off by topping them with additional melted chocolate.
 I sprinkled some of the cups with little flakes of pink Himalayan salt, but this step is optional.

-This recipe makes more of the toasted quinoa mixture then you actually need for the chocolate quinoa crunch cups, but I left it as is, because I loved the crunchy mixture so much that I used the left-overs to top my yogurt, but you could also add it to your bowl of cereal or granola.
+This recipe makes more of the toasted quinoa mixture then you actually need for the chocolate quinoa crunch cups, but I left it as is because I loved the crunchy mixture so much that I used the left-overs to top my yogurt, but you could also add it to your bowl of cereal or granola.
 I haven’t tried this, but I’m pretty sure that a few tablespoons of the mixture in a muffin batter would add some great texture to your muffins.
-Hope you give this recipe a try because with such amazing for you ingredients, these mini chocolate quinoa crunch cups are more like little morsels of goodness!
+I hope you give this recipe a try because, with such healthy ingredients, these Mini Chocolate Quinoa Crunch Cups are more like little morsels of goodness!
 Happy Valentine’s Day everyone!

 - 1 cup raw quinoa